 Degree type: BM, BCh

-Ultimately, though, if you want the best medical education that Europe has to offer, then Oxford is the place to be.
-Despite its reputation for excessive essay assessments and a ruthless approach to information delivery, it is consistently voted as one of the best medical schools in the world.
+Despite its reputation for excessive essay assessments and a ruthless approach to information delivery, the University of Oxford is consistently voted as one of the best medical schools in the world.

-Notable alumni include: Howard Florey (co-discover of the properties of penicillin and 1945 Nobel Prize in Medicine winner), Severo Ochoa (DNA specialist and 1959 Nobel Prize in Medicine winner) and Baruch Blumberg (creator of the Hepatitis B vaccine and 1976 Nobel Prize in Medicine winner).
+Notable alumni include Dr Howard Florey (co-discover of the properties of penicillin and 1945 Nobel Prize in Medicine winner), Dr Severo Ochoa (DNA specialist and 1959 Nobel Prize in Medicine winner) and Dr Baruch Blumberg (creator of the Hepatitis B vaccine and 1976 Nobel Prize in Medicine winner).

 Location: Boston, Massachusetts, USA

 The top spot, however, belongs to Harvard University.
 Its medical school is regularly at the forefront of various clinical studies and research papers, while its MD programme also offers an alternative Health Sciences and Technology pathway in collaboration with MIT.
 There are also numerous high-profile teaching hospitals and research institutions within close geographical vicinity, so there’s no shortage of access to brilliant minds and top-quality facilities.

 Indeed, if you can meet Harvard’s stringent pre-med requirements – and if you can afford it – then you can look forward to four years of some of the finest medical instruction in the world.

 Notable alumni include Dr Sidney Farber (noted oncologist/pathologist who is considered the ‘father of chemotherapy’), Dr Helen B Taussig (pioneer of paediatric cardiology and codeveloper of the Blalock-Thomas-Taussig shunt) and Dr Michael Crichton (qualified physician and creator of the Jurassic Park franchise).